Sana995/news_reporter/README.md

 **Notes**

 The web page seems to be dynamic and that is why waits and retries are implemented in scrape methods.
 From additional features the process has a counter of words in a text and checker for USD amount.
 At the end, the Excel report is created.

 Service for sending emails is a possible addition, method is tested but currently not used.

-*Future improvements*
+_Future improvements_

-Rewrite helpers into classes to comply with OOP practices Implement the factory pattern for scrapers, so when you need to scrape another website you just implement the abstract class with custom logic and selectors for that website.
+Rewrite helpers into classes to comply with OOP practices

+Implement the factory pattern for scrapers, so when you need to scrape another website you just implement the abstract class with custom logic and selectors for that website.

 Improve tests with edge cases and cover the scraper with tests.

+Refactor main.py and tasks.py to not repeat code.

 **File Structure**